 - The liquid cooling fans spin faster right after Windows 10 turn on so the temperature remains above normal limits i.e. 45-50C.

 - During idle the CPU temperature rises fast from 75 to 95C, that way hot than it should be.

 - Ultimately PC gets slower overtime eventually it’s freezing.

-- After restarting PC the CPU temps reading still remains high at 75.
+- After restarting the PC the CPU temps reading still remains high at 75.

 - Sometimes a black empty screen showed up after reboot.

 - Even the opening of the case to prevent CPU overheating didn’t work.

 Once the PC is left off for several minutes and turn on again the CPU temps readings gets normal but not for a long time.

-So what is the problem that’s causing this CPU overheating.
+So what is the problem that’s causing this idle CPU overheating?
 Well here is a simple solution to fix this problem.

-If you are wondering what should my CPU temp be at idle.
-Then first, you need to check that your CPU cooler, most of the time this hardware is the core problem of CPU heating.
+If you are wondering what your CPU temperature so high, then first, you need to check your CPU cooler.
+Most of the time this hardware is the core problem of CPU heating.

-If your CPU cooler is old i.e more than 3-4 years then you need to replace it and buy a new one.
+If your CPU cooler is old i.e more than 3-4 years then you need to replace it and buy a new cooler.

-Add extra stock fans on the front and sides of the case to compensate negative pressure out of your system.
+Add extra stock fans on the front and sides of the case to compensate for negative pressure out of your system.
 To enhance the capabilities of your case to deliver fresh air, you need to install two 120/140mm front intakes.

 If you have recently move your system from one place to another then make sure that all the components are correctly seated and nothing is out of the way.

-All CPU coolers has large radiator which are attacked with fans.
-So make sure that dust of removed because when dust build up in radiators it block the functioning of heat dissipation.
+All CPU coolers have a large radiator that is attacked with fans.
+So make sure that dust is removed because when dust builds up in radiators it blocks the functioning of heat dissipation.

 What Determines the Effectiveness of any CPU cooler?

 It’s the size of the radiator that determines the effectiveness of any air or liquid CPU cooler.